Hiring a Person with a Developmental Disability

 contacts or providing “job shadow” experiences.

-This term is used to describe people with a cognitive disability who have difficulty learning, and need assistance to carry out the practical and social activities of daily living.
+This term is used to describe people with a cognitive disability and need assistance to carry out the practical and social activities of daily living.
 It is a term that is used to describe a wide range of individuals with unique skills and abilities.
 Developmental disabilities include: Down Syndrome, Cerebral Palsy and Autism.

 Not at all.
 Many people with developmental disabilities are interested in working part-time.
 In fact, part-time employment may be the best way for an employee to learn and master the skills needed for your business.